Berkmann18/SimpleBlockchain/README.md

 # Blockchain
-A JS blockchain made from scratch
+An ES6 blockchain made from scratch which focuses on both usability and security.